To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 What to Consider When Choosing a Pet Hair Vacuum

 Before choosing a pet hair vacuum, think about what type of vacuum would work best for your home and needs.
 Just like regular vacuums, there are different sizes, styles, and performing powers for pet hair picker-uppers.
-The three main types of vacuums you’ll encounter are upright, canister, and stick vacuums.
+The four main types of vacuums you’ll encounter are upright, canister, stick and robotic vacuums.
 The style you choose will depend on the size of your space, how much hair and dander you’re dealing with, and what you’re willing and able to pay.
 Keep reading to learn about all about all three or pick which category you’re most interested in using the menu below:

 For large carpeted areas, the upright typically wins for easy use and maneuverability.
 It’s more compact than a canister vac, yet less so than a stick.
 So it falls right in the middle when you’re considering storage.
 Until recent years, uprights were less productive on multiple surfaces (i.e. tile, hardwoods, etc.) but with increased attachments and suction capabilities, they are now a top option for vacuum shoppers.

 Best Upright Vacuum: Shark Rotator Professional Lift-Away Review

 This upright is actually not designed as a pet-specific vacuum, yet its features put it right up there with some of the best for the hairiest jobs as well as the “normal” messes.
 They have a few versions but we think it’s the best Shark vacuum for pets.
 Portable, lightweight, and affordable, this vac is a serious contender for your pet-cleaning needs.
 The biggest complaints with this machine are mainly construction-based; when it comes to the Shark Rotator’s performance, however, the results are unquestionable.
 For a pet vacuum that delivers on both price — $171.17 — and performance, you can’t go wrong with the Shark Rotator Professional Lift-Away.